Adapting Vision-Language Models for Neutrino Event Classification in High-Energy Physics: Results

-We also conducted generalization testing by running inference with both models on neutrino event pixel maps downsampled to half the original resolution (256 × 256).
+We also conducted generalization testing by running inference with all models on neutrino event pixel maps downsampled to half the original resolution ($256\times256$).
 This setting evaluates each model’s ability to maintain performance under reduced spatial detail, mimicking scenarios with lower detector resolution or aggressive data compression.
-As shown in Table \ref{metrics_table_generalization}, LLaMA 3.2 Vision consistently outperformed the CNN across all aggregated metrics.
-It achieved an accuracy, precision, and recall of 0.85, compared to 0.49 for the CNN, indicating a markedly higher rate of correct and balanced classifications.
-The difference was even more pronounced in AUC-ROC, with LLaMA 3.2 Vision scoring 0.95 versus the CNN’s 0.72, demonstrating superior discriminative ability under distribution shift.
-We further present the confusion matrices (Figures~\ref{fig:llama-cm-generalization} and \ref{fig:cnn-cm-generalization}) and the ROC curves (Figure~\ref{fig:generalization-roc}) for this analysis.
-These results suggest that LLaMA 3.2 Vision’s vision–language architecture is more robust to information loss and can better adapt to degraded visual inputs without retraining, a valuable property for real-world neutrino event classification, where detector resolution and noise conditions can vary.
+As shown in Table~\ref{metrics_table_generalization}, both LLaMA~3.2 Vision and the ViT-h/14 baseline maintain strong and nearly identical classification performance under this distribution shift, each achieving an accuracy, precision, and recall of 0.85.
+In contrast, the CNN baseline exhibits a substantial degradation in performance, with accuracy, precision, and recall dropping to 0.49.

+In terms of discriminative capability, the transformer-based models continue to outperform the CNN baseline.
+LLaMA 3.2 Vision achieves an AUC-ROC of 0.95, while the ViT-h/14 model attains a slightly higher AUC-ROC of 0.96, compared to 0.72 for the CNN.
+We further present the confusion matrices (Figure ~\ref{fig:llama-cm-generalization} and the ROC curves (Figure~\ref{fig:generalization-roc}) for this analysis.

+Overall, these results indicate that transformer-based architectures, including both the vision–language model and the vision-only ViT baseline, exhibit greater robustness to spatial downsampling than the CNN.
+For LLaMA 3.2 Vision, this robustness is achieved while finetuning a substantially less number of parameters and retaining the additional capability to generate post hoc, human-readable explanations, which may be beneficial for downstream analysis and diagnostics in realistic detector conditions.